Pengyu-gis/markdown_repo/gistory3_zd.md

-# GIStory 3 | Di Zhu: From a Peking University Ph.D. to a North American Faculty Position
+# GIStory 3 | Di Zhu: From a Peking University to a North American Faculty

 ## Guest Introduction